monarch-initiative/monarch-installer/README.md

     make prepape-owlsim

-Note: if you wish to add custim data, see the notes below
+Note: if you wish to add custom data, see the notes below

 Preparation can take over an hour dependending on dataset size, as large caches are prepared.
+This step does not need to be rerun until the data changes again.

 Once this step is complete, start the server: